JohannesSchorr/M-N-Kappa/docs/source/examples/geometry.rst

 .. note::
-   Do you have another idea or need for a predefined composed geometry consider :ref:`contributing` or open a new issue describing your idea.
+   Do you have another idea or need for a predefined composed geometry, then consider :ref:`contributing` or open a new issue describing your idea.